libapps/libapps-mirror/nassh/doc/FAQ.md

   In vi, use ":set mouse=a" to enable mouse mode.

+### How do I make the mouse wheel always scroll the buffer?

+  When using the alternative screen buffer, and DECCKM (Application Cursor Keys) is active, mouse wheel scroll events will emulate arrow keys.
+That means when you scroll the wheel up, it will behave like you pressed the up arrow key a few times instead.

+  This often shows up when using programs like pagers (less) or reading man pages or using text editors (vi/nano) or using screen/tmux (which you might see as scrolling through command history in the shell).

+  You can disable this feature temporarily by holding the shift key.
+This way you can scroll the buffer in some cases (like screen) while still supporting emulation in programs where it's more useful (like pagers and man).

+  You can disable this feature permanently via the `scroll-wheel-may-send-arrow-keys` preference.

 ### Is OSC 52 (aka "clipboard operations") supported?

   Clipboard writing is allowed by default, but you can disable it if you're